Victoria is a great place to live. Information for new residents and those considering a move to Victoria can find resources here.

 Victoria continues to be on the forefront of new business and technology, with a strong plastics manufacturing industry, petrochemical and industrial chemical plants, and oil and gas exploration.
 Victoria is also the regional hub for a diverse retail sector which makes it an excellent city to live, work and play.

 Victoria's newest industrial partner, Caterpillar, opened its new $125 million excavator plant in September 2012.
-The availability of a high-speed fiber optics technology network, higher education and the regional hub for a diverse retail sector has made Victoria an excellent city to live in.
+The availability of a high-speed fiber optics technology network, higher education and the regional hub for a diverse retail sector has made Victoria an excellent city in which to live.